 Keeping a shop updated to the latest available version ensures you have the latest changes brought by the core team and the developer community.
 Depending on the version you upgrade to, you can get new features, security or performance improvements, or simply bug fixes.

-Furthermore, the support of PrestaShop 1.6 will end before the end of the year 2018.
+Furthermore, the support of PrestaShop 1.6 is now ended.
 We advise you to use the 1.7 versions to get support, along with core and modules upgrades.

 Keeping PrestaShop up-to-date can be done via different methods.
 Choose the best update method depending on your needs.

 Upgrading a shop is the recommended method when you want to get your shop up-to-date without switching to the next major version.

 It does not require any additional tools to run if you follow the manual process, the most recent release package will be enough.

 As long as you stay on the same major version (ex.
 1.6.0 >> 1.6.1 or 1.7.1 >> 1.7.2 upgrade), we make sure that the available features remain the same.
 This means that your current theme and all your modules should continue to work as before, and no functionality or data will be lost during the upgrade, even if the database structure may change.

 This can be explained by the semantic versioning we follow, that forbids any compatibility-breaking change in the core, such as removing a feature or modifying our APIs.

 Note that once an upgrade has started, there is no way to rollback the changes.
 The only solution you have is restoring the backup you made before.